kynesyslabs/sdks/documentation/multichain/solana.md

 }
 ```

-The `instructions` are a list of all the methods defined on the program.
+The `instructions` are a list of the methods defined on the program.
 An instruction can require arguments which are declared on the `args` property.
 When the instruction is reading data or modifying dadta, the data account's address is needed.
 If data is being modified, the private key of the account's owner is required to sign the transaction.

-You can determine the number of signers are required by checking how many required accounts have a `isSigner` flag.
+You can determine the number of signers required by checking how many accounts have a `isSigner` flag.

 The required System program addresses will be autofilled by the sdk.